-SAS, founded in 1976, is privately held, one of the earliest software companies and a well-known brand in the BI and analytics market.
+SAS, founded in 1976, is privately held, one of the oldest software companies and a well-known brand in the BI and analytics market.
 The vendor has specialized in data management, business intelligence, data visualization, advanced analytics and industry-specific analytic applications for decades.
 SAS has also focused for a long time on the finance industry, for which it offers many predefined applications (e.g., for regulatory risk management).
 Today, the company has a much broader focus, but the majority of our sample of SAS customers still comes from the finance sector (58 percent).

 SAS’s traditional BI offering, SAS Enterprise BI Server, covers dashboarding, OLAP and reporting through clients such as SAS Web Report Studio and SAS Enterprise Guide.
 SAS also offers a variety of analytic applications to address different industries and application domains.